ltrgoddard/thesis/temp.markdown

 understood as a partly logical, partly chronological system of
-subordination: the *récit* consists of past events which are narrated inside the (present) *texte*, with the *hors-texte* being a short section in which the author directly addresses the readers, ‘asking all of you who have read my book this far to send a donation of some kind to
+subordination: the *récit* consists of past events which are narrated inside the (present) *texte*, with the *hors-texte* being a short section in which the author directly addresses his readers, ‘asking all of you who have read my book this far to send a donation of some kind to
-\[learning disability charity\] Mencap’.[^359] Yet even this structure is, finally, undermined by Prynne, who acknowledges that ‘of course that would just (“just”) be a French roman.
+\[learning disability charity\] Mencap’.[^358] Yet even this structure is, finally, undermined by Prynne, who acknowledges that ‘of course that would just (“just”) be a French roman.
 What you have done is quite beyond that in saturnine tenderness, a novel deeply curled in around the